-ZIMSEC O Level Integrated Science Notes: Alimentary Systems
+ZIMSEC O Level Combined Science Notes: Alimentary Systems

 - Unlike plants, animals are just consumers and cannot make their own food.